8th Annual Essay Contest

 LUW’s programs are designed to help all of these individuals and include Emergency Shelter, Housing Services, Food and Personal Development, Employment and Youth Programs

-The LUW representative looks the student in the eye and says: “Please tell us how you think we should make the most of this gift.
+The LUW representative challenged the students with these questions: “Please tell us how you think we should make the most of this gift.
 What programs should we support and why?
 What problem can we do a better job of solving?
 What needs are we not meeting as well as we could?”
+The winning essays offered creative and thoughtful solutions that continue to inspire us today.

 7th & 8th Grade: